 Many online services offer DNA testing for ancestry purposes, including leaders AncestryDNA, Family TreeDNA, and 23andme.
 For a quick overview & comparison of each test.

 From the time when the double helix structure was drafted in 1953, Deoxyribonucleic acid (DNA) technology advanced at an exciting speed.
 DNA splicing and mapping procedures have turned science and community upside down from agriculture to microbiology.

 Deoxyribonucleic acid (DNA) is what determines the individual physical nature of each human.
-Genetics can decide one’s eye color, hair color as well as the height, still, there is so much more which DNA reports.
+Genetics can decide one’s eye color, hair color as well as height, still, there is so much more which DNA reports.
 These include solving crimes to ascertaining family relationships to the latest medical progression, the specific information available from DNA testing is improving lives.

-In intensive care units, genome sequencing is supporting to save the lives of newborns.
+In intensive care units, genome sequencing is supported to save the lives of newborns.
 By administering a whole-genome sequence, physicians can identify genetic ailments and possibly look for a medication that is distinct to an individual baby.
 Such examination can also recognize markers that might harm other members of the family.

 Analysis has revealed that single-gene modifications lead to more than 3,500 illnesses, though approximately 3,000 of those do not yet have medications.
-More examination will lead to more discovery, which can then lead to better, even personalized medications.
+More examination will lead to more discovery, which can then lead to better, even personalized, medications.
 With developing levels of detail, high-speed analyses, and lowered costs, DNA examination is making futuristic hopes into the present.